Category: Help guides

 Replug: Redirect long, complex URLs into short, user-friendly links

-Replug is a popular URL shortening and link management platform that allows you to create short, branded, and trackable links.
+Replug is a popular URL shortening and link optimization platform that allows you to create branded and trackable links.
+Its URL shortener tool provides clean shorten link within a matter of seconds.

 Here’s how to redirect a URL to another URL using a URL shortener: